-The Identities, Lifestyles and Culture research cluster is located at the treble intersections in the School of Sociology, Social Policy & Social Work of discipline, theory (particularly orientation to action) and method.
+The Identities, Lifestyles and Culture research cluster is located at the quadruple intersections in the School of the disciplines of Sociology, Criminology, Social Policy and Social Work.
+It emphasizes theory (particularly orientation to action) and method.
 The conceptual orientations of the cluster centre on constructions of social meaning – such as the ‘sociologies’ of: identity and culture; gender and sexuality; risk, stigma and deviance.
 The way that the cluster’s members approach these conceptualizations are varied but have in common a view that ‘the social’ is janus-faced – an unfolding of the personal that is constrained, and enabled, by parameters of structure and governance.
 These processes are seen as developmental with the potential to alter or even transform social structure as well as to reproduce it.
 Reflecting this structure/action tension, the main methodological orientations of the cluster are qualitative, and this has enabled us to be very successful in recent years in forging interdisciplinary links.
-For instance, in 2010 the cluster had a strong presence at the Association of Social Anthropologists’ national conference held in Belfast, ‘The Interview – theory, practice, society’ in which the cluster organized two sessions and contributed many papers and a semi-plenary talk.
+For instance, in 2010 the cluster had a strong presence at the Association of British and Commonwealth Anthropologists’ national conference held in Belfast on the theme, ‘The Interview – theory, practice, society’, in which the cluster organized one-sixth of the sessions and contributed many papers plus a semi-plenary lecture.

 Julie Evelyn Harris